 Ryzner Stability Index

-The index uses values for TDS, temperature, calcium hardness, m-alkalinity and pH.
+The index uses values for total dissolved solids, temperature, calcium hardness, m-alkalinity and pH.
 As with the Langelier Index, it is the difference between a calculated and the actual pH.

 An AI above 12 indicates nonaggressive, non-corrosive water; an AI below 10 indicates extremely aggressive (corrosive) water.
 Values between 10 and 12 would be considered moderately aggressive.